jberkman/DunaDirect/README.md

 Parts
 -----

-The stock ISRU has been extended with a Sabatier process.
+The stock Atmospheric Fluid Spectro-Variometer has been extended with an ISRU Sabatier reactor.
 This will convert liquid hydrogen and carbon dioxide into liquid fuel and oxidixer.

 The [FL-T100](http://wiki.kerbalspaceprogram.com/wiki/FL-T100_Fuel_Tank) and [X200-8](http://wiki.kerbalspaceprogram.com/wiki/Rockomax_X200-8_Fuel_Tank) can now store liquid hydrogen; you're on the honour system for disabling liquid fuel and oxidizer when using these tanks for hydrogen!
 The tanks include enough Hydrogen to fill a [FL-T800](http://wiki.kerbalspaceprogram.com/wiki/FL-T800_Fuel_Tank)/[X200-8](http://wiki.kerbalspaceprogram.com/wiki/Rockomax_X200-8_Fuel_Tank) and [Jumbo-64](http://wiki.kerbalspaceprogram.com/wiki/Rockomax_Jumbo-64_Fuel_Tank) respectively.